esphome/esphome-docs/components/light/status_led.rst

-Status Led Light
+Status LED Light
 ================

 .. seo::
-    :description: Instructions for setting up a Status Led shared also as binary ON/OFF light in ESPHome.
+    :description: Instructions for setting up a Status LED shared also as binary ON/OFF light in ESPHome.
     :image: led-on.png

-The ``status_led`` light platform allows to share a single led for indicating the status of the device (when on error/warning state) or as binary light (when on OK state).
+The ``status_led`` light platform allows to share a single LED for indicating the status of the device (when on error/warning state) or as binary light (when on OK state).
-This is useful for devices with only one led available.
+This is useful for devices with only one LED available.

 It provides the combined functionality of :doc:`status_led component </components/status_led>` and a :doc:`binary light component </components/light/binary>` over a single shared GPIO led.

-When the device is on error/warning state, the function of ``status_led`` will take precedence and control the blinking of the led.
+When the device is on error/warning state, the function of ``status_led`` will take precedence and control the blinking of the LED.
-When the device is in OK state, the led will be restored to the state of the ``binary light`` function and can be controlled as such.
+When the device is in OK state, the LED will be restored to the state of the ``binary light`` function and can be controlled as such.

 .. code-block:: yaml